Note: This article is not financial advice. Hubble Protocol does not endorse any of the tokens or platforms mentioned in this article.

 - USDH is protected by cap limits that safeguard the token against massive movements and exploits.
 UST was geared toward explosive growth with massive cap limits; USDH has been geared toward sustainable growth.

-- USDH generates sustainable yield from Stability Fees, and Hubble isn't turning HBB into USDH to reward users for depositing USDH.
-A large part of the 20% APY on Anchor was sustained by LUNA donations from Terra, not economic activity, which is the source of rewards for Stability Vault depositors.
+- Hubble isn't turning an endogenous token from its ecosystem into USDH to reward users for depositing USDH.
+A large part of the 20% APY on Anchor was sustained by LUNA donations from Terra, not economic activity.

 Additional Resources on USDH Sustainability

 Thanks for joining Hubble on this explication of the differences between USDH and UST.
-We're obsessed with stablecoins and fostering sustainable DeFi products, and we hope you'll check out some of our other posts that touch on such issues:
+The protocol is obsessed with stablecoins and fostering sustainable DeFi products, and Hubble hopes users will check out some of the protocol's other posts that touch on such issues:

 - Why Decentralized Stablecoins Matter (Part 1)